sinzin91/tesseract-blog/content/posts/ai-for-thinking-humans.md

     appendFilePath: true # to append file path to Edit link
 ---

 Melanie Michell is an AI researcher and professor at the Santa Fe Institute.
 In her book "[Artificial Intelligence: A Guide for Thinking Humans](https://www.amazon.com/Artificial-Intelligence-Guide-Thinking-Humans/dp/0374257833)," she seeks to make artificial intelligence understandable for laypeople, and for the most part, achieves that goal.
 She begins by discussing the history of artificial intelligence, starting from the "perceptron" and working up to deep learning for natural language.
 Michell explains each concept in concrete terms and apt metaphors, with minimal technical jargon and math.
-Each “AI string”, heralded by new breakthroughs and followed by breathless claims about potential revolutionary applications just around the corner, are inevitably followed by “AI winters”, where the technology falls short of expectations.
+Each “AI spring”, heralded by new breakthroughs and followed by breathless claims about potential revolutionary applications just around the corner, are inevitably followed by “AI winters”, where the technology falls short of expectations.
 She also delves into philosophical concepts such as the alignment problem, the singularity, and consciousness in AI systems.

 To quote the end of the book: